 Rita currently serves as the Lukome Center’s Project Officer.
 After several months serving as a volunteer, she began working fulltime with ChildVoice in 2016 as a spiritual leader and counselor.
 Rita has a diverse background in trauma counseling, development studies, and working with refugees and relief agencies.
 Rita is from northern Uganda and says she has a heart to help her people.

 Uganda | Staff

-Uganda staff not pictured: Dennis Onen, Driver; Francis Odong, Office Guard; Jacob Bismata, Mechanic; Lois Aol, Public Relations and Human Resource Assitant; Martin Laboke, Center Guard; Stella Auma, Counselor; and Winnie Acayo, Post Residential Counselor.
+Uganda staff not pictured: Dennis Onen, Driver; Francis Odong, Office Guard; Jacob Bismata, Mechanic; Lois Achol, Public Relations and Human Resource Assistant; Martin Laboke, Center Guard; Stella Auma, Counselor; and Winnie Acayo, Post Residential Counselor.